Frostedpilot/Geminya/docs/wanderer_game/equipment_system.md

 1. **Obtain Equipment:**
    - After each expedition, the player receives one equipment item with a random main effect.
 2. **Equip Equipment:**
-   - The player can equip one equipment at a time.
+   - The player can equip one equipment item for each expedition.
+Equipment selection is made when starting an expedition, and does not affect other ongoing or future expeditions.
-3. **Unlock Sub Slots:**
-   - The player can unlock sub slots by sacrificing other equipment items.
-   - Each unlock consumes one equipment and opens the next available sub slot.
-4. **Remove Sub Slots:**
-   - The player can reset (remove) all sub slots on an equipment at once.
-This action clears all sub slot effects and locks them again.

 ## Data Model

 ### Equipment
 - `equipment_id`: Unique identifier
 - `owner_id`: Player/user ID
 - `main_effect`: Effect object (randomized on creation)
 - `sub_slots`: List of 5 sub slot objects (each can be empty or filled)
 - `unlocked_sub_slots`: Integer (0-5)
-- `is_equipped`: Boolean
+- `is_equipped`: Boolean (deprecated; see Player/Expedition model)
 - `created_at`, `updated_at`: Timestamps

 ### SubSlot